 Benchmark

-For over 10 years he has been a general partner at Benchmark.
-Prior to this, Bill spent four years on Wall Street as a top-ranking research analyst.
-As of last year, Gurley, will not be apart of a new fund but will maintain his current portfolio with Benchmark.
+For over 10 years, he has been a general partner at Benchmark.
+Before this, Bill spent four years on Wall Street as a top-ranking research analyst.
+As of 2020, Gurley will not be a part of Benchmark's new fund but will maintain his current portfolio with Benchmark.

 Twitter: @bgurley

-Fenton has expertise in open source technology, and he has been at Benchmark since 2006.
+Fenton has expertise in open-source technology and has been at Benchmark since 2006.
 With Gurley stepping down at Benchmark, Fenton is now the most senior member.
-He ranked number two on the Forbes Midas List of the "Top Technology Investors" in 2015 and as of 2020, Fenton is ranked at number 25th.
+He ranked number two on the Forbes Midas List of the "Top Technology Investors" in 2015, and as of 2020, Fenton is ranked at number 25th.
 He was a Twitter board member for over eight years.

 Twitter: @peterfenton